How much can I borrow?

-When applying for regulated finance, you can expect a detailed discussion around your current circumstances and what it is that you’re trying to achieve.
+When applying for regulated finance, you can expect a detailed discussion around your personal circumstances and what it is that you’re trying to achieve.

 Without doing this, it’s impossible to know whether this type of loan is the right option for you.

-As these loans are more expensive than many other types of secured borrowing, it’s important that you get this right.
+As these loans are more expensive than many other types of secured borrowing such as a mortgage, it’s important that you get this right.
 We always consider the alternative products available, such as a mortgage or second charge loan to help you make savings wherever possible.